nginx/unit-docs/source/howto/mercurial.rst

           }
       }

-   Assuming the config above is saved as :file:`hg.json`:
+#.
+Upload the updated configuration.
+Assuming the config above is saved as
+   :file:`hg.json`:

    .. code-block:: console

       # curl -X PUT --data-binary @hg.json --unix-socket \
              :nxt_term:`/path/to/control.unit.sock <Path to Unit control socket in your installation>` http://localhost/config

-#.
-After a successful update, you can proceed to work with your Mercurial
-   repository as usual:
+   After a successful update, you can proceed to work with your Mercurial repository as usual:

    .. code-block:: console